-The questions targeted micro leaching of plastics, emissions of greenhouse gases.
-In this post, I am trying to cover related references which will help to answer these questions.
+The questions were targeted micro leaching of plastics, emissions of greenhouse gases.
+In this post, I am trying to cover related references that will help to answer these questions.

 Climate Change and Gaseous Emissions.

 Greenhouse gases, such as carbon dioxide, methane, nitrous oxide, and certain synthetic chemicals, trap some of Earth’s outgoing energy, thus keeping the heat in the atmosphere.
 This heat-trapping is one of the major causes of the increase in heat and global and regional climate changes.

 With plastics, I came across one nice article which explains the contribution of plastics to gaseous emission.

 While searching for references, I found that most of the emissions generated in the early phase of the plastic life cycle.

 According to Vasudevan et al. (2012) before mixing with bitumen, a 10 to 15% plastic mixture used as an aggregate coating.
 He conducted practical analysis explaining that using plastic waste helps avoid plastic burning along with the solid municipal waste.
 The same research paper noted that for every 1 km of road laid, a ton of plastic waste is used.
 This should reduce the emissions of carbon dioxide by 3 tonnes.

 Most plastics have a softening at around 130–140 0C with no gaseous evolution, so one can easily use the plastics in the flexible pavement, the binding property of the coated aggregate with a higher percentage of plastic shows the compressing strength of nearly 130 tonnes, so, it suggests that PCA has strong adhesion capacity, and also a confirmation of the material to serve as a binder.